 Low-E and Argon should be standard for all new homes and renovations.
-Unfortunately, not everyone is aware of how Low-E and Argon work or the many benefits they offer.
+Unfortunately, not everyone is aware of how Low-E and Argon work, or the benefits they offer.

-You can expect to save 10 to 15% of your annual heating costs if you choose Low-E, Argon gas filled windows for your home.
-Savings may go as high as 25% over clear glass depending upon the location of your windows.
+You can expect to save 10 to 25% of your annual heating costs if you choose Low-E, Argon gas filled windows for your home.
 Wood or vinyl standard double-glazed windows usually have an insulation value about R-2.
 Low-E glass and argon gas increase the R-value by more than 50 per cent.
 Think of it as adding insulation to the least insulated part of your home.

 Reduces Heat Loss